aws-cloudformation/aws-cloudformation-resource-providers-codegurureviewer/aws-codegurureviewer-repository/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Name.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the AssociationArn.

 ### Fn::GetAtt